ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 It uses settings `format_template_resultset`, `format_template_row`, `format_template_rows_between_delimiter` and some settings of other formats (e.g. `output_format_json_quote_64bit_integers` when using `JSON` escaping, see further)

-Setting `format_template_row` specifies path to file, which contains format string for rows with the following syntax:
+Setting `format_template_row` specifies the path to the file containing format strings for rows with the following syntax:

 `delimiter_1${column_1:serializeAs_1}delimiter_2${column_2:serializeAs_2} ... delimiter_N`,